FredrikPedersen/Learning_Kotlin/README.md

 val str: String? = "This is not null"

 if (str != null) {
-    str.uppercase() //Not allowed to call uppercase() on str before a null-check has  been performed.
+    str.uppercase() //Not allowed to call uppercase() on str before a null-check has been performed when type is nullable }
-}

 str?.uppercase() //Shorthand version